kadoa-org/llm-agent-arena/README.md

 </p>

-# Claude vs GPT Agent Comparison
+# LLM Agent Arena
-Anthropic's recent announcement of [tool use/function calls](https://docs.anthropic.com/claude/docs/tool-use) caught my attention, specifically their claim that the Claude models can correctly handle 250+ tools with >90% accuracy.
-I've been working with GPT function calling for a while and noticed that the recall for larger and more complex functions is quite low.

-So, I decided to compare GPT and Claude's performance in using different tools for tasks like web scraping and browser automation.
+Welcome to the LLM Agent Arena, where large language models compete against each other in using tools and function calls to accomplish various tasks.
+This project aims to compare the performance of different language models, such as Claude, GPT, Llama-3, and Gemini, in handling tools and functions.

 ## Features